Brexit will change the labour market

 Review social security positions

-Post-Brexit, EU regulations will no longer apply and instead organisations will need to consider underlying bilateral social security agreements.
+Post-Transition, EU regulations will no longer apply and instead organisations will need to consider underlying bilateral social security agreements.
 These agreements may not offer the same protection as the current EU regulations and may be reviewed and amended.
 You should:

 - – review your social security position to ensure coverage and avoid paying in two locations